Highlights of Southern Thailand: Bangkok, Phuket & Krabi

-From buzzing city soundscapes to the gentle murmur of Thai islands teeming with wildlife—hear Thailand roar
+From buzzing cityscapes to the gentle murmur of islands teeming with wildlife, hear Thailand roar.

 Come to Thailand with your heart open and leave with your heart full.
 Start in Bangkok’s dizzying, busy streets, then explore Thailand’s lush tropical Andaman Coast from Phuket to Krabi.
-In Khao Sok National Park, take to the water around the world's oldest evergreen rainforest, brimming with wildlife.
-You’ll traverse canals by longboat, speedboat through limestone cliffs, and participate in vital conservation efforts.
+In Khao Lak, take to the water around the lush mangrove forests, brimming with wildlife.
+You’ll traverse canals by longboat, canoe past Amazon-like mangrove forests, and participate in vital conservation efforts.
 Yes, there will be elephants—an ethical sanctuary visit awaits.
 Extend your trip to Cambodia and stand in awe of the world’s largest religious monument glowing at sunrise with a trek to Angkor Wat.

 Your tour package includes